moleaer/.github/profile/README.md

 ## Our Impact

-With over 3,000 installations in more than 55 countries, we are committed to transforming industries through our anti-bubble-bursting technology.
+With over 3,000 installations in more than 55 countries, we are committed to transforming industries through our cutting-edge technology.
 Our partnerships with leading organizations and research institutions validate the effectiveness of our solutions in tackling global challenges like water scarcity and environmental degradation.

 ---